FaserF/hassio-addons/apache2/README.md

 ![Ingress Support](../_images/apache2/ingress.png)

-A lightweight Apache2 webserver add-on for Home Assistant OS, with optional PHP 8 and MariaDB support.
+A lightweight Apache2 web server add-on for Home Assistant OS, with optional PHP 8 and MariaDB support.

 This add-on allows you to serve static or dynamic websites, run PHP-based applications, or expose internal services via a web interface.
 Multiple